wwwebman/front-end-interview-questions/readme.md

 1. What is the main things you can do to increase page speed loading? - [answer](https://www.crazyegg.com/blog/speed-up-your-website/)
 1. Progressive enhancement vs graceful degradation.
 What is the difference? - [answer](https://www.w3.org/wiki/Graceful_degradation_versus_progressive_enhancement)
 1. Do you use [Grunt](https://gruntjs.com/), [Gulp](https://gulpjs.com/), [Webpack](https://webpack.github.io/) or Browserify in your projects?
+1. What do you know about "60fps"?
+What way to achieve this? - [answer](https://github.com/vasanthk/browser-rendering-optimization)
+1. What is the difference between layout, painting and compositing? - [answer](https://developers.google.com/web/fundamentals/performance/rendering/?hl=en)

 ## HTML Interview Questions
 1. Could you list main HTML5 tags? - [answer](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)
 1. What does mean optional closing tag? - [answer](https://www.w3.org/TR/REC-html40/index/elements.html)
+1. When and how to preload resources? - [answer](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf)

 ## CSS Interview Questions
 1. What is different between mobile first and desktop first - [answer](https://codemyviews.com/blog/mobilefirst )?